fagan2888/filecopy/README.md

 # pyco.py
 python file copy tool with pause button.

-So , i am an ubuntu user and the file copy tools in nautilus and nemo did not seem apt.
+So , i am an ubuntu user
-Currently working on a file copy tool using python and Qt.
+Working on a file copy tool as a hobby using python and Qt.

 ##Features
 ###Implemented: